-Nonprofit organizations wishing to distribute/post information to schools or the community bulletin on school websites are encouraged to submit requests two weeks prior to an event, registration, etc. and must:
+Nonprofit organizations wishing to distribute/post information are encouraged to submit requests two weeks prior to an event, registration, etc.

 Clover Park School District does not sponsor this event/activity/offer and assumes no responsibility for it.
 In consideration for the privilege to distribute these materials, Clover Park School District shall be held harmless from any cause of action filed in any court or administrative tribunal arising out of the distribution of these materials, including all costs, attorney’s fees and judgments or awards.

-- Submit electronic copies of the Request to Distribute form, what you want to distribute and a copy of your nonprofit status (Internal Revenue Status 501 (c) (3)) to the community relations office at firstname.lastname@example.org.
+- Nonprofit organizations must provide a copy of your nonprofit status (Internal Revenue Status 501 (c) (3)) to the community relations office at email@example.com.

 - Certain schools may require distribution of printed materials in addition to an electronic version.
-It is the responsibility of the organization making the request to print and distribute the copies.
+The organization making the request is responsible for the printing and distribution of the copies.
 A copy of this completed form (with approval) must be presented or sent with materials to each site.
 An enrollment count for district schools is available upon request.

 - Lakewood’s Promise may distribute printed copies of its What’s Up in Lakewood publication to all schools in the district.
 This is the only organization with permission for this distribution.